Publications & Resources

 Sibling sexual abuse: A knowledge and practice overview

-This paper helps professionals think through the issues and challenges raised by sibling sexual abuse.
-It presents an overview of the current research and practice knowledge, covering sexual behaviour between siblings, the scale and nature of sibling sexual abuse, the impact of sibling sexual abuse and professional responses to sibling sexual abuse
+This paper helps professionals think through the issues and challenges raised by sibling sexual abuse, presenting an overview of current research and practice knowledge.
+After describing the range of sexual behaviour between siblings, it covers the scale and nature of sibling sexual abuse, its impact, and professional responses to it.

 September 2020